20 Best Blue Mountains Walks (Hiking Guide)

 Beautiful views from Mount Banks

-Mount Banks has a distinctive rounded peak and, as such, is one of the most recognisable landmarks in the Blue Mountains.
+Mount Banks features a distinctive rounded peak, making it one of the most recognisable landmarks in the Blue Mountains.

-Mostly overlooked by tourists, the hike to the summit of Mt Banks offers beautiful views of the surrounding area, a part of the Blue Mountains that is still very quiet.
+Often overlooked by tourists, the hike to the summit of Mount Banks offers beautiful views of the surrounding area, a part of the Blue Mountains that remains quiet.

-Hiking to the summit of Mount Banks can be done in two ways.
-One track roughly follows the cliff edge to the top, while the other is via Mount Banks Rd.
+You can reach the summit of Mount Banks via two routes.
+One track roughly follows the cliff edge, while the other is accessed via a fire trail.

-The first option is the shortest and most enjoyable walking track, but also quite steep.
-The second option is a bit longer and is not as steep, but it doesn’t offer the best views.
+The first option is the shortest and most enjoyable walking track, though it is quite steep.
+The second option is longer and less steep but doesn’t provide the best views.

 More information: Mount Banks Summit Walk.